nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 164
 00:09:49,357 --> 00:09:54,912
-[SPEAKER_05]: sees that initial drop from the first sprint and they're like,
+[SPEAKER_05]: sees that initial drop from the first sprint and they're like, okay

 165
 00:09:54,892 --> 00:10:00,042